toolchainlabs/issues/README.md

-# issues
-Public repo just for filing bugs and feature requests
+This is where you can file bugs and feature requests for [Toolchain](https://toolchain.com/)'s services.